JobCore/employee-mobile/.github/ISSUE_TEMPLATE/backlog_issue.md

 ---
-name: Basic Issue
+name: Backlog Item
-about: Basic User Story Issue
+about: Issue to do later
 title: "Backlog: [DETAIL]"
-=labels: Backlog
+labels: Backlog
 ---

 **User Story**